 Skip to main content

-Removing lead service lines is one way to minimize the potential for lead to get into your drinking water.
-The Wisconsin DNR Bureau of Drinking Water & Groundwater provides information regarding the concerns of lead in drinking water.
+Removing lead service lines (LSLs) is one way to minimize the potential for lead to get into your drinking water.
+The Wisconsin DNR Bureau of Drinking Water and Groundwater provides information regarding the concerns of lead in drinking water.

 Funding options for lead service line replacement

-Options for funding the replacement of lead service lines (LSLs) include:
+Options for funding the replacement of lead service lines include:

 • Wisconsin DNR Safe Drinking Water Loan Program (SDWLP) provides funding to municipalities for replacing LSLs under the control of the municipality.

-• Wisconsin DNR Private LSL Replacement Program previously provided funding to municipalities to assist in their efforts of replacing LSLs under the control of private property owners.
-Current funding for private and public LSL replacements is available through the Bipartisan Infrastructure Law (BIL).
+• The previous Private LSL Replacement Program, funded by the Water Infrastructure Fund Transfer Act (WIFTA), provided funding to municipalities to assist in their efforts of replacing LSLs under the control of private property owners.

-• Wisconsin Community Development Block Grant Revolving Loan Fund Program provides funding to low to moderate income (LMI) households and landlords who rent to LMI households for housing repairs, includes lead lines and plumbing.
+• Wisconsin Community Development Block Grant (CDBG) - Revolving Loan Fund Program (RLF) provides funding to low-to-moderate income (LMI) households and landlords who rent to LMI households for housing rehabilitation and repairs; eligible activities include plumbing.

-• Section 196.372 of the Wisconsin Statutes authorizes water public utilities to provide financial assistance to the owner of property to which water utility service is provided for the purpose of assisting the owner in replacing customer-side lead-containing service lines.
+• Section 196.372, Wis.
+Stats., authorizes water public utilities to provide financial assistance to the owner of property to which water utility service is provided for the purpose of assisting the owner in replacing customer-side lead service lines if all of the requirements in s.
+196.372, Wis.
+Stats., are satisfied.

 PSC APPROVAL FOR CUSTOMER-SIDE LSL REPLACEMENT FINANCIAL ASSISTANCE PROGRAMS